 Figure out who you are trying to reach with social media.
 Curators, art educators, art dealers, gallery directors, buyers, journalists, artist colleagues, art educators?
 Your social media strategy will vary tremendously depending on who you want to reach,

 Tip: curators generally do not have public social media profiles and they never attend local open studios events.
 In fact, they are trying to stay as far away from the general population of artists.
 They are hiding in a solid steel bunker in a far away foreign country, hoping that you never discover their secret location.

-Choose your platform based on age demographic of your audience, and their profession.
+Consider the age demographic of your audience, and their profession.

 In general, certain age demographics and professions tend to use specific platforms.
 People ages 40 and up tend to use Pinterest, Facebook, and Twitter.
 People ages 30 and below use Instagram and Snapchat.
 People ages 30-40 is a mix.

 For example, if you are a high school art educator, your audience might be teenagers, in which case Facebook is not as relevant.
 If you are an elementary school art teacher, and you want to share your lesson plans, Pinterest could be a good platform to use.
 The most effective way to get in touch with a journalist if you can’t find their email (which is likely) is to interact with them on Twitter.

 Choose your platform based on the type of content you produce.